ophir11235813/traffic_sign_classifier/writeup.md

 # Deep convolutional neural network, to classify traffic signs

 In this project, I've created a classification model for common (German) road traffic signs, using a deep convolutional neural network built off a variation on the LeNet architecture.
 I am also pre-processing images to improve accuracy.
-The below code takes ~10 minutes to train on a MacBook Pro (2015) over ~20 epochs, and achieves >96% accuracy on the test set.
+The below code takes ~10 minutes to train on a MacBook Pro (2015) over ~20 epochs, and <b> achieves >96% accuracy on the test set. </b>

 ---